-16,500+ alumni from 108+ countries, living and working in 75+ countries: this is indeed an incredible network of peers providing you with lifelong support from like-minded individuals throughout the world.
-During your CEMS Student experience, Alumni are readily available to network with you, mentor and support your endeavors and are always willing to share their experiences & career journeys with you.
+CEMS has an alumni network of close to 18,000 alumni from 108+ countries, living and working in 75+ countries.
+This is indeed an incredible network of peers providing students with lifelong support from like-minded individuals throughout the world.
+During the CEMS student experience, alumni are readily available to network with students, mentor and support students' endeavours and are always willing to share their experiences & career journeys.

-Learn more about the CEMS Alumni Network here.
+Learn more about the CEMS Alumni Network.